frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 Since our wrapper is just a Python library and shared library, you can use tools like virtualenv, Jupyter, etc. together with the wrapper.

-In this tutorial, we use python with virtualenv, because scikit-learn cannot be installed by yum, and using pip for system installed Python is a bit dangerous (virtualenv and pip will be installed together with Frovedis by yum).
+In this tutorial, we use python with virtualenv, because using pip for system installed Python is dangerous (virtualenv and pip will be installed together with Frovedis by yum).

 First, please create your environment.
 In the case of Python 2.7: